-How Many Carbs Should You Eat a Day For Weight Loss?
+Here's How Many Carbs You Can Eat a Day to Lose Weight

 If his numbers are lower than you were expecting, don't sweat it.
 Try any of these best low-carb, packaged snacks for weight loss to whittle your carb levels down to exactly where they need to be.

 How many carbs should I eat to lose weight?

 For someone weighing 150 pounds, White recommends 150-200 grams of carbs a day and 200-250 for men.
 The rest of us will have to do a little math to gauge our perfect carb levels.
 According to the Dietary Guidelines for Americans, carbs should make up 45-65 percent of your daily calorie intake, which is why a low-carb diet is classified as one where less than 45 percent of your calories are from carbs.
 So if you're consuming 2,000 calories a day, that's less than 225 grams of carbs.